 In September 2007, the Fund filed a motion for class certification, and our response was filed in November 2007.
 The district court held a hearing in March 2008, and issued an order November 3, 2008 denying the motion for class certification.
 The Fund appealed the district court's order to the Fifth Circuit Court of Appeals.
 The Fifth Circuit affirmed the district court's order denying class certification.
 On May 13, 2010, the Fund filed a writ of certiorari in the United States Supreme Court.
 In early January 2011, the Supreme Court granted the writ of certiorari and accepted the appeal.
 The Court heard oral arguments in April 2011 and issued its decision in June 2011, reversing the Fifth Circuit ruling that the Fund needed to prove loss causation in order to obtain class certification.
 The Court's ruling was limited to the Fifth Circuit's loss causation requirement, and the case was returned to the Fifth Circuit for further consideration of our other arguments for denying class certification.
-The Fifth Circuit returned the case to the district court, and in January 2012 the court issued an order certifying the class; we have filed a Petition for Leave to Appeal with the Fifth Circuit.
-The case is at an early stage, and we cannot predict the outcome or consequences thereof.
-As of March 31, 2012, we had not accrued any amounts related to this matter because we do not believe that a loss is probable.
+The Fifth Circuit returned the case to the district court, and in January 2012 the court issued an order certifying the class.
+We filed a Petition for Leave to Appeal with the Fifth Circuit, which was granted and the case is stayed at the district court pending this appeal.
+In spite of its age, the case is at an early stage, and we cannot predict the outcome or consequences thereof.
+As of June 30, 2012, we had not accrued any amounts related to this matter because we do not believe that a loss is probable.
 Further, an estimate of possible loss or range of loss related to this matter cannot be made.
 We intend to vigorously defend this case.